 There are several efforts currently being utilized to engage newly identified HIV positive individuals in care.
-All of the seven lead agencies (regions) are required to fund Anti-Retroviral Treatment and Access to Services (ARTAS).
+All seven lead agencies (regions) are required to fund ARTAS.
 ARTAS is a proven effective intervention to link recently diagnosed persons with HIV to medical care soon after receiving their positive test.
-All Department contracted HIV testing providers are required through their written agreements to coordinate and collaborate with other providers in the region to ensure successful referral and linkage to care and other support services.
+All department contracted HIV testing providers are required through their written agreements to coordinate and collaborate with other providers in the region to ensure successful referral and linkage to care and other support services.